johanno/Complete-Single-GPU-Passthrough/README.md

 After successful installation of Windows, install virtio drivers from virtio CDROM.
 You can then remove virtio iso.

 ### **Attaching PCI devices**

+//TODO do not remove everything... other tutorial recommends spice and video for sound

 Remove Channel Spice, Display Spice, Video QXL, Sound ich* and other unnecessary devices. \
 Now, click on ***Add Hardware***, select ***PCI Devices*** and add the PCI Host devices for your GPU's VGA and HDMI Audio.
 Don't forget to add everything even the USB pcis